Stevia And Belly Fat

 A person who consumes more calories yet burns less of them will definitely increase in weight.
 A continued state of inactivity in a person makes burning excess fats challenging, especially those located around the abdomen.

-Stevia is essentially free from calories and carbohydrates, two items likely to increase one’s risk of belly fat.
+Stevia has low energy and carbohydrate contents, two items likely to increase one’s risk of belly fat.
 It may help in losing weight when it is used to replace sugar intake of about 45 calories for each tablespoon, according to the US Department of Agriculture (16).
 We cannot overlook the fact that the sweetener is likely to cause an insulin response because of its sweet taste, even though it does not increase the sugar levels of blood.

 Of all the factors contributing to belly fat, stevia is yet to be considered as one of them.
 However, we can consider research that was conducted in 2008 to evaluate supplementary stevia leaves and stevioside in broiler diets.
 According to the study, even though dietary stevia lowered blood levels of glucose, triiodothyronine, and triglycerides, it did not impact on non-esterified fatty acids.
 Also, the result showed that stevia leaves and a stevioside diet increased abdominal fat content significantly (8).
 Further research still needs to be carried out on the relationship between stevia and abdominal fat to ascertain the correlation between the two accurately.